 However, squalene is highly unstable.
 When exposed to oxygen it oxidizes, becomes rancid, and spoils quickly.

 In order to make Squalene more stable, it is combined with hydrogen.
 This hydrogenation converts Squalene from an unsaturated oil to a saturated oil now called Squalane (with an "a").
 Hydrogenation not only prevents oxidation and increases the shelf life but it also makes the oil more skin-friendly.
 Some Squalane is also found naturally in plants and human sebum but in very small amounts.

 How is Squalene Derived from Olives?

 Extra Virgin Olive Oil is not a refined oil and contains much higher concentrations of squalene than refined olive oils.
-During the process of refining olive oil, natural squalene is removed.
+During the process of creating refined olive oil, natural squalene is removed.
 Just like with the extraction of the oils themselves, there are numerous methods of extracting the squalene.

 In order to avoid the use of toxic solvents like hexane, companies are moving toward "green" extraction technology.
 These companies are using a Supercritical Carbon Dioxide Extraction method.
 This process uses carbon dioxide as a solvent and yields high-quality squalene without the use of toxic solvents.
 It is the same process that can be used to extract essential oils.

 You can read more about this process in our blog "How Essential Oils Are Extracted."